-Do you believe you have more potential than your current performance level?
-And if yes, what’s the cost of opportunity of not using that potential more often?
+First, do you believe you have more potential than your current performance level?
+And if yes, what’s the opportunity cost of not using that potential more often?

-If you think like the overwhelming majority of the 200 senior executives I spoke to at a recent conference, then you answered yes to the first question, and a lot of money and time for the second.
+If you think like the overwhelming majority of the senior executives, then you answered yes to the first question, and “a lot of time and money” for the second.

 This is problematic on a variety of fronts, and coaching has proved to be one of the best means of addressing it.
 Coaching is a business imperative, not a nice perk.
-It helps leaders achieve their personal best, swiftly adjust to the demands of their environment, and expand their personal level of impact.
+Executives need support, and coaching helps leaders achieve their personal best, swiftly adjust to the demands of their environment, and expand their personal level of impact.

-If you lead a human resources department, you need to think about how you can create a culture of coaching that will help your organization to reach its potential.
+If you lead a Human Resources department, you need to think about how you can create a culture of coaching that will help your entire organization reach its potential.

-Coaching culture enables radical transformation by fostering certain types of conversations on a daily basis.
-It creates a climate where people learn how to:
+A coaching culture enables radical organizational transformation by building coaching skills and fostering coaching conversations on a daily basis.
+A coaching culture creates a climate where people learn how to:

-Here are 3 steps to consider for deploying this type of coaching culture:
+Here are 3 steps to consider for deploying a coaching culture.